ryanatkn/cosmicplayground/src/sy/README.md

-`sy` is a css tool with the goal to support powerful, typesafe, leak-proof abstractions that disappear before runtime to deliver the best possible UX without compromising much on DX.
+`sy` is a css tool with the goal to support powerful, typesafe, leak-proof abstractions that disappear before runtime to deliver the best possible UX without compromising much on our precious DX.
 Its target audience is developers who are comfortable with js/ts, build tools, and css heresy.
-It leverages build time scripts and optimizations to maximize control, flexibility, and performance with minimal costs.
+It leverages build-time scripts and optimizations to minimize costs while maximizing control, flexibility, and performance.

 ## key benefits